OnurAyaz76/Data-Science/README.md

 MNIST Dataset for hand written number recognition using Tensorflow in ML.
 More accuracy is possible with a higher memory computer.
-If you cannot see the HTML file you can download it as zip.
+You can download the HTML file as zip too see the coding in Jupyter notebook.